duhnuker/Sign-up-Form/README.md

 # Sign-up-Form
 The goal of this project is to apply the knowledge I have gained thus far in order to create a simple form page.
 JavaScript will be implemented to verify passwords are matching in the form section.
+This will also not consider proper mobile support as of yet, (not learned yet completing this project).